Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 ![](demo/WaveDrom-Anno-pw-Skin.svg)

-WaveDrom renders diagrams using a collection of 'bricks' from a library (the *skin* specified in the *config* object).
+WaveDrom renders diagrams using a collection of \'bricks\' from a library (the *skin* specified in the *config* object).
 Each character in the *wave* string corresponds to two bricks under the default settings of *hscale* and *period* being 1.
 In the sub-cycle mode, each character corresponds to one brick.
 The render above also shows piece-wise linear waveforms specified using the *pw* feature of the *wave* attribute.

-The *customStyle* attribute in the *config* object is a user-supplied string that gets appended to the skin's *style* entry.
+The *customStyle* attribute in the *config* object is a user-supplied string that gets appended to the skin\'s *style* entry.
 The placement at the end ensures that previous element and class entries can be completely overridden, if desired.
 Obviously, style sets with new class names can also be specified.
 The WaveDrom engine supports pre-defined